Physical Therapy Billing Units A Guide to Maximizing Reimbursements

 A professional give the physical therapy servies to patient and note the Physical Therapy Billing Units

-• Documentation is King: Track start/stop times, exercises, and patient responses to justify claims.
+• Documentation is critical, including start/stop times, CPT codes, and measurable outcomes to justify claims.

 What Are Physical Therapy Billing Units?